Lundbeck-Biometrics/tranSMART-admin/installation/installation-17.md

-# Guide for installing tranSMART 17.1 (2017) on Ubuntu server
+# Guide for installing tranSMART 17.1 (2017) on a Ubuntu 14.04 server

 This guide describes how to install the tranSMART platform on an Ubuntu 14.04 server with a storage drive mounted as `/datastore`.

-he guide follows the publicly available installation instructions (https://github.com/thehyve/transmart-core).
+The guide follows the publicly available installation instructions (https://github.com/thehyve/transmart-core).

 ## Setup before installing